COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 Service Units."

-a recommendation to use 0.0001, for these two reasons:
+recommended that you use 0.0001, for these two reasons:

 - So that both MSOUNITS in type30 and type 72 are non-zero.
 While